 10 March 2016Add to My Folder

 Times tables are a hot topic at the moment.
-The new online tests are set to be introduced to all schools in 2017 and they already feature in the new 2016 National Curriculum Tests.
 Use these strategies and activities to make tables teaching easier and more engaging.
 Rote learning has it’s place but it’s not the only way to tables perfection.

 Strategies for tables